indyplanets/appcenter-documentation/user-guide/browsing-apps.md

+When you log in, AppCenter displays the following:

 When users and Admins log in, AppCenter takes you to the Dashboard, which displays the following:

+* Welcome quickstart card, if you have not created any apps yet, to guide you through the app preciation process
 * Existing apps in grid format
 * List of apps you can manage
 * List of recent job results